-For tips on interviewing attire, please visit the Cal Poly Web page "Attire for Hire"
+For tips on interviewing attire options, please visit the Career Center Pinterest board.

 Usually the employer's objective with a phone interview is to obtain enough information about you to decide if he or she wants to invest the resources necessary to conduct an in-person interview.
 Your primary objective is to gain enough information to determine if it is a job you want (and likewise if you want to expend the resources necessary to travel to an in-person interview).
 Most of our General Interviewing Guidelines apply to a telephone interview.
 Here are some additional hints: